 All parking is at the risk of vehicle’s owner and CLC assumes no

 responsibility for loss or damage to vehicles or property.

-CLC recommends residents keep their vehicles locked at all
+CLC recommends residents always keep their vehicles locked.

 Vehicles must be removed when residency terminates.
 Vehicles